 Tour guide explaining Sachsenhausen Concentration Camp Memorial to visitors.

 Get your booking confirmed instantly

-Explore one of Berlin's most significant historical sites with this guided tour at the Sachsenhausen Concentration Camp Memorial and Museum, offering a profound insight into Nazi history.
-Begin your journey in central Berlin, where you'll meet an expert historian guide for a short train ride to Oranienburg before walking 20 minutes to the camp entrance—an essential part of understanding what prisoners experienced upon arrival.
-Learn about Sachsenhausen's role as a model concentration camp established in 1936 and its impact on subsequent camps worldwide.
+Explore one of Berlin's most significant historical sites with this guided tour at Sachsenhausen Concentration Camp Memorial and Museum.
+Begin your journey in central Berlin, meet an expert historian guide, and take a short train ride to Oranienburg for the start of a 20-minute walk that retraces part of the prisoners' arrival route.
+This site was established as a model concentration camp in 1936 and imprisoned over 200,000 people, serving as the blueprint for many others that followed.

-Get round trip transfers from Berlin to the Sachsenhausen Memorial and Museum with an expert historian as your guide.
+With round trip transfers from Berlin to Sachsenhausen Memorial and Museum included, you'll be joined by an expert historian who will guide your visit.

-Visit poignant sites including Appellplatz, guard towers, the infirmary, the punishment cells, gas chambers, gallows, and memorial monuments with respectful, detailed insights from your English-speaking guide at each key location.
+Experience poignant sites like Appellplatz, guard towers, the infirmary, punishment cells, gas chambers, gallows, and memorial monuments.
+Your English-speaking guide provides respectful, detailed insights at each key location.

-Learn how Germany operated during the days of the Third Reich.
+Discover how Germany functioned during the era of the Third Reich through an informative tour.

+Tour guide explaining Sachsenhausen Concentration Camp Memorial to visitors.